10 Best HVAC Companies in Edwardsville, IL

 • Monitor for potential problems.
 Monitoring your system for problems — for example, by checking your thermostat and energy bills regularly — helps you catch issues before they get too expensive.

 • Keep your system clean.
 Keeping your ductwork, indoor evaporator coil, condenser fan blades, and grills clean helps your system function optimally and reduces the chance of mold growth.
-The National Air Duct Cleaners Association recommends that you clean your HVAC system when it starts to look dirty.
+The National Air Duct Cleaners Association recommends that you clean your HVAC system whenever it begins to look dirty.

 ServiceCost